 WHAT OTHER COLLEGE STUDENT SUPPORT DOES CHA PROVIDE TO ITS RESIDENTS?

-CHA Residents (ages 14-20) can receive one-on-one coaching from an Education Program Specialist to support post-high school plans, or to assist in continued post-secondary enrollment through Project S.O.A.R (Students + Outcomes + Achievements = Results).
+CHA Residents (ages 14-20) can receive one-on-one coaching from an Education Program Specialist to support post-high school plans or to assist in continued post-secondary enrollment through S.O.A.R (Students + Opportunities+ Achievements = Results)

 Think of an Education Program Specialist as an extra coach for future success that can help to: